Reference

 ParameterTypeDescription

 Building tax intelligence into a product?
-The AI-agent guide walks through a typical call sequence, and /for-platforms covers embedding it under your brand.
+The AI-agent guide walks through a typical call sequence, and the platforms guide covers embedding it under your brand.